mdean808/friendsfm/README.md

 ## Development
 * Run `yarn install` in each folder to install dependencies
 * Run `yarn app:deploy` to deploy the web app.
-* Run `yarn app:deploy` to deploy the serverless functions.
+* Run `yarn functions:deploy` to deploy the serverless functions.
 * Run `yarn web:deploy` to deploy the website.
-* Run `yarn deploy` to deploy all firebase projects (web, web-app, functions).
+* Run `yarn deploy` to deploy all firebase projects (website, web app, functions).
 * `app`
   * `yarn dev` for local development.
 (Requires an active firebase emulator instance running in `functions`)
   * `yarn build` to build for production.